devroopsaha744/julius_ai/README.md

 # Julius AI - Intelligent Interview Platform

 Julius AI is a comprehensive, AI-powered technical interview platform that conducts full-stack interviews with real-time voice interaction, coding challenges, and detailed performance analytics.
+The system is driven by autonomous agents which return structured JSON `InterviewStep` objects; the orchestrator uses these objects to deterministically advance the interview state machine.

 ##  Demo Video
 Check out the full walkthrough here: